 SCIG has already undergone extensive review and evaluation under the California Environmental Quality Act (CEQA) since 2005.
 A Final EIR was certified by the Los Angeles Board of Harbor Commissioners on March 7, 2013 and upheld by the Los Angeles City Council on May 8, 2013.

-The 45-day public comment and review period for the Revised Draft EIR is from May 19 to July 9, 2021.
+The public comment and review period for the Revised Draft EIR is from May 19 to August 25, 2021.
 During this time, the Port will accept written comments via email at [email protected].
 Comments sent via email should include “SCIG Project” in the subject line.